 - Add deglazing liquid to pan if using and stir up any browned bits.
 If needed, add another teaspoon (5 ml) of oil (or more) to pan for sautéing the shallots and mushrooms.
 Sauté the shallots and mushrooms over medium heat for 4 to 6 minutes or until mushrooms are tender and starting to brown.
 Add fresh thyme to the pan.
 Stir in pecan cream; bring to a boil.
 Reduce heat and simmer for about 1½ minutes till reduced slightly.

 - Slice chicken into thin strips.
 Divide the noodles among serving plates.
 Add a scoop of the mushroom pecan sauce on top of noodles.
-Lay sliced chicken on top.
+Lay sliced chicken on top and drizzle with more cream, if desired.
 Garnish with fresh thyme and/or a pinch of chopped pecans if desired.

 On July 13, 2010, George Steinbrenner, the owner of the NY Yankees, passed away.
 I didn’t initially include this in this entry since I had plans to write an entry entirely dedicated to him.
 Upon reflection, and knowing how long it could be, I decided not to do that and instead add a little tribute to him here.
 George, you were loved (and hated) by many, and despite your mistakes and temper, had a heart of gold.
 Thank you for all the amazing WS winning teams you gave us.
 May you rest in peace for eternity, and now, in heaven, you can fire Billy Martin all you want!